 ECAA Section 1A tests Maths.
-Students tend not to struggle too much with this section – the real tricky specification is in Section 1B.
+Students tend not to struggle too much with this section – but this does not make preparing for it any less important.

-The main thing that students struggle with on this section is timing.
+Section 1 (A and B) is a 60-minute section with 40 questions so students have just over 2 minutes for each question.
+Students often lose the most marks by wasting their minimal time on tricky questions.
 You have an equal amount of time for Section 1A and Section 1B (although you can use the time how you wish, the examiners strongly recommend you spend equal parts on both).

-Before we start, try this practice question (explained answer at the end);
+Before we begin, try this practice question (explained answer at the end):

 Starting with the simple tips